Skona27/movies-database-APP/README.md

 # movies-restfulAPI
-Movies RESTful API with implemented HATEOAS and Server Side Caching, built with NodeJS, Express, MySQL.
+SPA application build with React on top of Movies RESTful API with implemented HATEOAS and Server Side Caching, built with NodeJS, Express, MySQL.

 ## Getting Started